 This initiative is a part of a larger campaign that includes educational efforts and informational efforts.
 For example, ‘Energy Buses’ have already traveled to 50 municipalities in order to promote energy efficiency.
 In 2024-25, demonstrations are planned for Adjara, Racha-Lechkhumi and Samegrelo to raise awareness.

 Anna Chernyshova is the UNDP’s Deputy Resident Rep in Georgia.
-She says that “cultivating energy-efficient is an important step towards environmental protection.”
+She says that “cultivating energy-efficient technology is an important step towards environmental protection.”
 Reduced unsustainable firewood use in highland communities can reverse the forest degradation process.

 Read More @ georgiatoday.ge